We all know that food and drink are essential for humans to survive. Connection is less thought about. But humans are wired for connection.

-Who doesn’t respond well to a good snuggle?
+Who doesn't respond well to a good snuggle?
 Whether you have a school reading book to finish, or you are reviewing your day under the bed covers, get in a daily amount of snuggle time.
-You can even tell your child you need a good snuggle and give chase as they runaway squealing.
-That’s laughter and closeness in one.
+You can even tell your child you need a good snuggle and give chase as they are running away squealing.
+That's laughter and closeness in one.

 Look Kids in The Eye

 He might be explaining to you the minute details of his latest Lego construction, or you may be telling her it's time to leave in five minutes, but getting down on their level and looking them deep in the eyes gives an immediate dose of connection that tells them ‘this moment is just for me.'